Mahāprajāpatī Gautamī: "Mother of the Buddha" title

+Through this verse, Gotamī states that although worldly titles such as "King's Mother" or "Chief Queen" are easily obtained by a woman, the title "Mother of the Buddha" (Pali: Buddhamātā) is an achievement that is exceptionally difficult to obtain.
+She expresses her gratitude that through the Buddha (whom she addresses as "Hero"), her highest aspiration has been fulfilled and all her goals have been accomplished.

 Final life

 Tradition says Maya and Mahāpajāpatī Gotamī were Koliyan princesses and sisters of Suppabuddha.
 Mahāpajāpatī was both the Buddha's maternal aunt and adoptive mother, raising him after her sister Maya, the Buddha's birth mother, died.
 She raised Siddhartha as if he were her own child.

 An eminent Therī, Mahāpajāpatī was born at Devdaha as the younger sister of Māyā.
 Mahāpajāpatī was so called because, at her birth, augurs prophesied that she would have a large following.
 Both sisters married King Suddhodhana, leader of the Śākya.
 When Māyā died seven days after the birth of the Bodhisatta (the "Buddha-to-be"), Pajāpati looked after the Bodhisatta and nursed him.
 She raised the Buddha and had her own children, Siddhartha's half-sister Sundari Nanda and half-brother Nanda.